All about Parque La Plancha in Mérida, Mexico (2025 Guide)

 Author: Tobias

 Parque La Plancha is the largest urban park in Mérida, opened in late 2023 in the city center.
-Spanning over 20 hectares, it features a lake, 2 museums, 5 restaurants, 8 playgrounds, an amphitheater, and green spaces, making it a major new destination for recreation, culture, and family activities.
+Spanning over 20 hectares, it features a lake, 2 museums, 20 food counters, 8 playgrounds, an amphitheater, and green spaces, making it a major new destination for recreation, culture, and family activities.

 Hi, I’m Tobias – a German travel writer with a home in Mérida and a passion for exploring new places.